Troubleshooting your paramotor

 B. Ignition problems

-Hesitation or the inability to reach full throttle may also be due to ignition problems, usually a defective secondary wire.
-Thankfully, ignition problems will not burn up an engine.
+Hesitation or the inability to reach full throttle can be due to ignition problems, usually a defective secondary wire.
 Complete ignition failure will make the engine impossible to start or run.
 The ignition system can have a partial failure (loose connection or an erratic coil) which can cause fading at or near full throttle.
 Ignition problems (other than incorrect timing) will never cause an engine to overheat, thankfully.
 A common ignition problem is a transient wire connection of the coil to the engine ground or the coil to the magneto.
 Another common problem is a break of the internal wire going from the coil to the spark plug.
-Note: some engines e.g. the Moster 185, have the timing permanently fixed and will never have timing problems.
+Note: some engines e.g., the Moster 185, have the timing permanently fixed and will never have timing problems.
 Do not proceed with these tests if there any fuel problems indicated by the tests in section "A".
-It is a waste of time.

 1. Spark plug